gefei/cli-corona/README.md

   --daily          if set, include daily new cases, otherwise include cumulative number of cases --ave AVE        include AVE day rolling average.
 Effective only when --daily is set.
 Default=7 --per100k        normalize the numbers to 100k population --width WIDTH    width of the diagram
   --height HEIGHT  height of the diagram
+  --width WIDTH    width of the diagram
+  --height HEIGHT  height of the diagram
   --png PNG        if set, diagram in png will be saved under this name